-- Editorial Decision – Many search applications enable editors make decisions about document quality.
-This is most often the case for things like corporate web sites and E-Commerce sites where folks may want to push new initiatives or “hot products” to the top of the list.
+- Editorial Decision – Many search applications enable editors to make decisions about document quality.
+This is most often the case for things like corporate websites or e-commerce sites where folks may want to push new initiatives or “hot products” to the top of the list.

 Suppose you search on the word “horse”.
 Should documents which mention “ponies” be returned?
 What about documents which contain the word “equestrian”, “stallion”, or “the Kentucky Derby”?

 These are all examples of relevancy scoring by semantic distance.
 Documents which mention words or concepts which are more closely related to search terms will be returned higher in the search results.